entrity/stackedit-computer-vision/papers-read/__SUMMARIES__.md

 : Short, additional description of Charades-Ego dataset

-[Ego2Top: Matching Viewers in Egocentric and Top-view Videos] : Has a top-down Builds 2 graphs from training videos (one egocentric, one exocentric) where nodes correspond to what a particular person would see.
+[Ego2Top: Matching Viewers in Egocentric and Top-view Videos] : Has a top-down camera viewing several people wearing front-facing cameras.
+Builds 2 graphs from training videos (one egocentric, one exocentric) where nodes correspond to what a particular person would see.
+Predicts which egocentric video corresponds to which person.

-[EgoTransfer
+[EgoTransfer: Transferring Motion Across Egocentric and Exocentric Domains using Deep Neural Networks] : Also experimented with linear regression to transfer from one domain to the other.
+Results were limited, as
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1MTczNDU2MSwxMjUyNjI4MTI0LC0xNj
+eyJoaXN0b3J5IjpbMjA5MzYwNTU3MywxMjUyNjI4MTI0LC0xNj
 M5MDE4Mzc2XX0=
 -->